 - The U, representing the realm of dream experience: “cognitive of the fluid, subtle forms of a private interior world, self-luminous and of one substance with the dreamer.”

 - The M, representing the realm of very deep sleep: “dreamless, profoundly beautiful” (the person unified with the unconscious and the greater self).

 For Campbell, the most profound element of AUM is not the sound, however, but the silence that surrounds it:

-	Listen to Campbell explain the concept and experience the silence!
+Watch the video at right to hear Campbell explain the concept — and experience the silence!